 CLICK IMAGE TO ENLARGE (+)

-Zinc and its alloys have been used for over a hundred years as protective and decorative coatings over a variety of metal substrates, primarily steel.
-Over the years there have been a number of processes developed for applying zinc coatings depending on the substrate, coating requirements and cost.
+Zinc and its alloys have been used for more than 100 years as protective and decorative coatings over a variety of metal substrates, primarily steel.
+Over the years, there have been a number of processes developed for applying zinc coatings depending on the substrate, coating requirements and cost.
 Of these, electroplating is the most prevalent for functional and decorative applications.

 Factors to Consider